Google Pixel 4 and 4 XL review: mega-camera, 90 Hz display, face unlock

 Interface and Features

-Another intriguing new feature is 3D Face Unlock, which will work similarly to Apple Face ID.
+Another intriguing new feature — 3D Face Unlock, which will work similar to Apple Face ID.
 It works quickly and is very safe.

 Price and Release Date

-So, the most important question is how much will the Google Pixel 4 and 4 XL cost and when will the sales begin?
-The launch in the US starts on October 24th.
+So, the most important question — how much will Google Pixel 4 and 4 XL cost and when will sales start?
+The US launch starts on October 24th.